Location: 1910 Water St SW

 Local register, South Capitol National District

-|No vintage scanned image is available.
-If you have one, or would like to sponsor the scanning of the image linked below, please contact us.|
+No vintage scanned image is available.
+If you have one, or would like to sponsor the scanning of the image linked below, please contact us.

 Laberee House today (2012), photograph by Deb Ross

 The Laberee House was built about 1923 by Rose Laberee, widow of Oscar Laberee, Quebec-born millionaire, who lived in Spokane.
-Mrs. Laberee was a member of the pioneer Clark family, and after her husband’s death, came to live in Olympia with her daughter Gladys Kelly.
+Mrs. Laberee was a member of the early settler Clark family, and after her husband’s death, came to live in Olympia with her daughter Gladys Kelly.
 Her cousin-in-law was the owner of Laberee’s Livery business in Olympia.
 The house is built in the popular Colonial Revival style with symmetrical features and columns framing a central doorway.
 It was occupied by several state employees and restored by the Carrell family.
-It is on the local register, as well as being located in the South Capital National Historic District.
+It is on the local register, as well as being located in the South Capitol National Historic District.

 Washington State Historical Society (enter the following catalog number in the Collections Search box): C1950.1301.22.2